-The construction industry is going through a type of evolution in its means and methods.
+The construction industry is going through a type of evolution.
 New technologies have rapidly advanced that evolution but also have outpaced the doctrine that guides the industry.
 The industry needs to take more modern delivery methods and understand them conceptually to find innovative ways to apply them.
 Target Value Design falls into this category.

-Target Value Design (TVD) is “a management practice that drives the design and construction to deliver customer values within project constraints” (Ballard, 2009).
+Target Value Design (TVD) is “a management practice that drives the design and construction to deliver customer values within project constraints”.
 Whenever I am breaking down a new concept, it helps me break it into two distinct categories.
 The first is the doctrine or philosophy associated with the idea, and the second is the actual implementation practices around it.

 Below is an example chronology of a TVD project.
 A critical aspect of the project delivery team is they are assembled early in the design phase.
 The team's first priority is to validate the project's business case and collaboratively work on the TVD process from the design phase until close-out.

 Source: Chronology of a Lean Project (Courtesy of Dick Bayer, The ReAlignment Group Canada, Ltd, and leanconstructionblog.com)

 The implications of effectively implementing and executing Target Value Design can not be understated.
 Implementing this new methodology allows construction teams to move towards advanced means and methods while delivering superior value to their customers.